peterszerzo/annacingi-com/static/cms/projects/humane-methods-exhale.md

+Premiere: *postponed to January 30th, 2022 in Hau2, Berlin

 _Is that dance, permanent performance, drama, biological-technological installation or a collective experiment?
 Probably all together.
 The artist group Fronte Vacuo (...) looks at people, machines and algorithms in their latest production HUMANE METHODS \[∑XHALE].
 It takes place in a world in which systemic intolerance, environmental destruction and unethical technological developments have formed an all-pervasive structure of violence._